Children and the Arts

 How we work to achieve these outcomes:

 Artsmark is Arts Council England's flagship programme to enable schools and other organisations to evaluate, strengthen and celebrate their arts and cultural provision.
 It is delivered by Trinity College London and 10 regional Bridge organisations drive participation.
-Hannah Baker from the Arts Development Team currently delivers Artsmark training in Dorset.
+Hannah Baker currently delivers Artsmark training in Dorset.

 Any school, college or youth justice organisation in England can apply for Artsmark.
 Artsmark is nationally recognised as demonstrating excellence in arts and cultural provision.
-The current Round 14 for Artsmark application closes on January 30th 2015.
-The next round will open for applications in September 2015 but prior to that any setting interested in applying to be part of a pilot and to see full information about Artsmark please visit: Artsmark (opens in a new window)
+The current Round for Artsmark application is now open but prior to applying please feel free to call Hannah for advice and to see full information about Artsmark please visit: Artsmark (opens in a new window)

 Arts Award inspires young people to grow their arts and leadership talents: it's creative, valuable and accessible.